-The turning point came when Poppy was nine months old.
+For Alicia and young Poppy, the turning point came when Poppy was nine months old.

 “There is a lot of misinformation surrounding eczema.
 The best thing I did was to start seeing dermatologists and specialists who dealt with infant eczema.
 I now know what to do straight away,” says Alicia.
 “Eczema doesn’t scare me anymore.”

 Over-the-counter treatment options and even just increased skin care and moisturising can often help with a mild eczema rash.
 It’s important to chat with your GP to determine the best treatment plan for your child, especially in more serious cases.